What’s at Stake

-In a last-ditch attempt to weaken the Endangered Species Act, the U.S. Fish and Wildlife Service and National Marine Fisheries Service have enacted a rule that drastically reduces one of the core protections of the Act.
+In a last-ditch attempt to weaken the Endangered Species Act at the end of the Bush administration, the U.S. Fish and Wildlife Service and National Marine Fisheries Service enacted a rule that drastically reduced one of the core protections of the law.

-The new rule eliminates the consultation requirement in a wide range of circumstances and will reduce protections for imperiled species.
-The new rule was enacted on December 16, 2008, and is scheduled to take effect on January 15, 2009, in the final days of the Bush administration's term in office.
-Earthjustice has filed a lawsuit challenging the new rule in a federal district court in California.
-Earthjustice is asking the court to find the rule unlawful and set it aside to restore the critical protections endangered species need to survive.
+The new rule eliminates the consultation requirement in a wide range of circumstances and would have reduced protections for imperiled species.
+The rule was enacted on December 16, 2008, and was scheduled to take effect on January 15, 2009, in the final days of the Bush administration's term in office.